 - What sound playback device is this

-Laptop users who use the HDMI connections on these media panels will find that the HDMI audio connection is enumerated as a separate sound device.
+Laptop users who use the HDMI connections on these media panels will find that the HDMI audio connection is enumerated as a separate sound device like Intel Display Audio.
 Here, they may have to use the Sound Devices option in their operating system or application to direct the sound through the TV’s speakers with this connection.

 - Avoiding distorted sound through the TV speakers